awslabs/aws-encryption-sdk-specification/proposals/2020-06-26_decrypt-max-header-size-max-body-size/proposal.md

 However, none of these mitigations behave consistently across implementations and none of them bound the fields in the message header specifically.

-As such, this change proposes two standard controls that bound resource consumption.
+This change proposes two standard controls that bound resource consumption.

 ## Drawbacks